Master’s Frequently Asked Questions

-A: Yes.
+A: Not at the time of application, but when/if you are offered admission, you will then be required to have official hard copy transcripts and GRE scores sent to us.
 You will upload your transcripts, and self-report your GRE scores in the online program application, along with input of information and uploading of your resume and statement of purpose.
-You must, however, also have official transcripts and official GRE scores sent to us in hard copy.
-Transcripts and GRE score reports are the only hard copy items you should have sent to us.
+(Note, however, that the Office of Admissions still requires a hard copy official transcript sent to them at the time of application.)
 It is your responsibility to ensure that your online application is complete by the deadline.
 Use the online application monitoring feature to do so.

 Q: Is the GRE necessary?
 Is it possible to take the LSAT or another standardized test instead of the GRE?
 How are GRE scores weighted?
 Has the minimum score changed since the GRE format change?